mmilano/SidePanelCollapse/README.md

-# Advanced Demo
+## The Advanced Demo

-The so-called 'advanced demo' site is a more complex example using SidePanelCollapse.
-It has a top-level home page, and a couple of interior pages.
-Although these are all individual page files, the site is structured as a primordial single page application in that all of the pages use a common javascript file with a simplistic routing mechanism to run different functions depending on the page.
+The 'advanced demo' (for want of a preferable name) site is a more complex example of using SidePanelCollapse.
+It has a top-level home page, `index.html`, and a couple of interior pages.
+Although these are all individual page files, the site is structured as a primordial single page application in that all of the pages rely on a single common javascript file with a simplistic routing mechanism to run different methods depending on the page.

-## Library Inclusion: Integrated
+## Inclusion: Integrated

-The sidepanel SCSS and javascript sources are incorporated into the site's build process, and become part of the single compiled .css and .js files respectively.
+The sidepanel SCSS and javascript sources are incorporated into the site's build process, and become part of the final  .css and .js files respectively.

 For the SCSS, the source is included by an `import` directive in `site.scss`, and `gulp` tasks assemble and compile the composite css file.